z0s/Acronyms/README.md

 # Acronyms
-Simple that looks up the meaning of acronyms and initialisms.
+Simple iOS application that looks up the meaning of acronyms and initialisms.